 The family home is clean, bright and comfortable, familiar-feeling, nothing arranged for show, aside from many framed family photos.
-There's two cars, a trailer.
-A laundry room with washer and dryer, and a spacious backyard—modern conveniences in beiges and browns and off-whites, a newly purchased modular home in central Tucson.
+A laundry room with washer and dryer, spacious backyard — modern conveniences in off-whites and beiges.
+Two cars outside, a small trailer for hauling things.
+A newly purchased modular home in central Tucson.

 "Sometimes we're down to beans and rice," Abe says.
 "That's good enough for us."

-Their three children, all born in Arizona, have decidedly English- and German-sounding names: "They're names so they can move around easy here," Abe says.
+Their three children, all born in Arizona, have decidedly English- and German-sounding names, "so they can move around easy here," Abe says.

 Leo, their 4-year-old, is bilingual and shy, instinctively speaks to me in English, shows off his plastic dinosaur and shark pillow.
-Their middle daughter, Brittany, is autistic, and is off at the International School of Tucson.
-The eldest, Emily, is a sophomore at Salpointe Catholic High School, with a 3.97 GPA.
+Their autistic middle daughter Brittany is off at the International School of Tucson.
+The eldest, Emily, is a sophomore at Salpointe Catholic High School with a 3.97 GPA.

-"Her parents weren't happy with me bringing their daughter through the desert," Abe says, his expression softened by a thought that maybe it was pretty dangerous.
-"She was never hungry crossing over," he adds quickly, "and she didn't have to run from the Border Patrol."
+"Her parents weren't happy with me bringing their daughter through the desert," Abe says, his expression softened by a thought that maybe the crossing was, after all, pretty damn dangerous.
+He adds quickly, "she was never hungry crossing over, and she didn't have to run from the Border Patrol."

 Yadira nods.
-Says she never dreamed of leaving Mexico.
-Crossing "took two days.
+Never dreamed of leaving Mexico.
+Crossing, she adds, "took two days.
 No border patrol.
-No bad guys."
+And no bad guys."

-That was in 2001, and Yadira's daughter stayed behind.
-That wasn't easy either.
+That was 2001, and Yadira's daughter stayed behind, which wasn't easy either.
 "I see her as my daughter," Abe says.
 "It's her and our three kids."
 The family visits Oaxaca every year, spending as much time as possible.
 Gives Abe opportunity to show his children the penury from which he rose.
 "I think that they think that even having a TV is a normal thing," Abe says.
 "I want them to see how it can be."

-Yadira's cooking inspires Abe says, meals culled from family recipes, passed down.
-The couple dream of opening a restaurant, starting small, "maybe breakfast and lunch."
-There's no way they could raise the capital to start anew, they'd have to find a place that's gone under, take over.
+Yadira cooks meals culled from family recipes, passed down.
+The couple hope to open a restaurant, small, "maybe breakfast and lunch."
+There's no way they could raise the capital to start anew, they'd have to take over a restaurant that's gone under.
 Anyway, they point out, their special-needs daughter requires extra parenting and time.

 - Brian Smith

-"But I don't want anyone to go through what I went through," he adds.
-Then he bows his head and pulls his cap off.
-His strong fingers part his thick black crewcut to reveal a rosy, pinkie-length scar, which he traces with a hint of pride.
+"But I don't want anyone to go through what I went through," he adds, pulling his cap off.
+His fingers part his thick black crewcut to reveal a rosy, pinkie-length scar, which he traces with a hint of pride.
 "A horse kick" he says.

 "Crossing now," he continues, "it's different, harder.
 I'm legal now, but it's still not easy.
 The poverty in Mexico is not going to stop unless the government steps in.
 The trees are disappearing too, the wood-cutting ...
 Thank God we still get rain there."

-We step outside to walk Leo to his preschool, a few blocks away.
+Abe and Yadira walk Leo to his preschool, a few blocks away.
 Yadira keeps the boy close to her hip along the street.
-I try to imagine what part of this Abe might be sensing.
+I try to imagine what part of this Abe is sensing.
 The rippling songs of wind chimes, the pleasing brick duplexes and rectangle ranch-style homes, the great palm trees, and still the promise of sweet possibility.
 It's what's in this damn light.